The Pathophysiology of Osteoporosis

-The solution is not to prevent all osteoclast activity (as do the anti-resorptive drugs, the bisphosphonates and denosumab), but to restore balanced bone remodeling.
-This is done by
+The solution is not to prevent all osteoclast activity (as do the anti-resorptive drugs and monoclonal antibodies), but to restore balanced bone remodeling.
+This is done by:

 - Identifying, in each individual person, the specific inflammatory factors that are promoting excessive osteoclast activation and controlling or eliminating them.

 - Ensuring bones’ nutrient needs are met, so osteoblasts are provided with an optimal supply of all the nutrients they require to build new bone.